Story by: Patrick Donovan on July 11, 2019

-This year marks the 10th anniversary of the passing of Max Gilpin, a local high school football player who suffered a heat stroke during a team practice.
-The community remembers Max’s legacy through the annual Norton Children’s Hospital Splash ‘n’ Dash Walk/Run, which was started in his honor four years ago.
+This year marks the 11th anniversary of the passing of Max Gilpin, a local high school football player who suffered a heat stroke during a team practice.
+The community remembers Max’s legacy through the annual Norton Children’s Hospital Splash ‘n’ Dash Walk/Run, which was started in his honor five years ago.
 Splash ‘n’ Dash raises awareness and promotes the importance of staying hydrated in the heat.

 The wrath of summer heat in Louisville was apparent on Aug.
 20, 2008, when 15-year-old Max and his football team were running sprints.
 Max suddenly collapsed.
 An ambulance arrived on the scene and he was rushed to Norton Children’s Hospital.
 Max’s body temperature was 107 degrees upon arrival.
 Despite the medical staff’s best efforts, Max passed away after four days at Norton Children’s Hospital.“The tragedy has really brought awareness to the community,” said Michele Crockett, Max’s mother.

 You may register as a team or individual.
-If you are unable to attend, you can still show support by donating to the event.
 All proceeds benefit Norton Children’s Hospital.

 Louisville Waterfront Park ● Big Four Lawn

 This year’s Splash ‘n’ Dash will take place on Saturday, Aug.
 3, at Louisville Waterfront Park on the Big Four Lawn.
 Participants can walk or run a 5k course or a kid-friendly 1k course.
 Both feature plenty of splash zones to stay cool and beat the heat.
 After the race, families can enjoy the “Just for Kids” Zone with inflatables, a rock wall, water slides and more.